wayner9/nikola-tesla-alexa/README.md

 teslajson.py file.
 That should keep using that token until it expires - but you will have to deal with replacing it upon retirement.

-Assuming it is working you now have your file waiting for commands on port 5000.
+Assuming the python program is working you now have your file waiting for commands on port 5000.

 The next step is to setup ngrok.
 Download and run the version of ngrok for your PC - on windows you will need the command 'ngrok.exe http 5000' and on Linux it is